demimurg/fellini/README.md

 # FELLINI [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/demimurg/fellini/blob/master/search.ipynb)

-This is a small research project to solve the problem of searching for movies by plot description, as well as just by queries in a free, natural form.
-The model always offers five options closest to the search query.
-It uses [kinopoisk-top-250](https://www.kinopoisk.ru/lists/top250/?tab=all) or [imdb-top-250](https://www.imdb.com/chart/top/) movies dataset (depends on language you choose)
+This is a small research project to solve the problem of searching for movies by plot description, as well as just by relevant queries in a free, natural form.
+The model always(!) offers five options closest to the search query.
+It uses [kinopoisk-top-250](https://www.kinopoisk.ru/lists/top250/?tab=all) or [imdb-top-250](https://www.imdb.com/chart/top/) movies dataset only (depends on language you choose)

 # Examples🧐